 1999: Dignity Health and Saint Francis become the Official Health Care Provider of the San Francisco Giants.

-2000: Saint Francis opens The Health Center at SBC Park.
+2000: Saint Francis opens The Health Center at SBC Park (now AT&T Park).

 2001: Equipped with the latest technology and expertise, The Total Joint Center opens its doors.

 2002: Saint Francis scores 94 during the JCAHO/CALS survey, one of the top scores within the Dignity Health Hospital System.